felixwatts/victron_ble/README.md

 ## Encryption Key

 The device status messages published by the Victron device are encrypted.
-In order to decrypt them the device encyption key is needed.
+In order to decrypt them the device encryption key is needed.
 This can be found for a given device using the Victron Connect app on iOS or Android.

 Using the app, connect to the device, then go to Settings -> Product Info -> Encryption data.

+## Supported Device Types

+Currently the following device types are supported.

+> Support can be added for other device types if requested.

+- Solar Charger
+- Battery Monitor

 ## Serialization